sylefeb/VoxModSynth/README.md

 	<b>From left to right:</b> Voxel exemplar, detailed version, three results (24^3 voxel synthesis, 8^3 tiles)
 </p>

-This guarantees that a set of stairs will climb to any level, while giving enough freedom to produce interesting examples.
+This guarantees that a set of stairs will climb to any level, while giving enough freedom to produce interesting results.
 It is quite puzzling that local constraints can be used to guarantee the output is fully connected, self-supporting (for 3d printing) and that all locations are accessible, across all synthesized instances.

 Can you generate other fully walkable cases?